wp-plugins/juna-it-poll/readme.txt

 = How do plugin licenses work? =

-Once you complete the purchase you’ll be taken to your account and you’ll see a list of license codes and a download link for the plugin.
-Just install the plugin on your WordPress website, go to plugin page Licensing, enter a license key, save it and you’re done. (create polls)
+Once you complete the purchase you will be taken to your account and you will see a list of license codes and a download link for the plugin.
+Just install the plugin on your WordPress website, go to plugin page Licensing, enter a license key, save it and you are done. (create polls)

 = How can I add poll on widget? =